madelinecambo/100_Days_Of_Code_Python/Day51-Twitter_Complaint_Bot/readme.md

 ### 3. Challenges and Learning
 - **Challenges Faced:**
   - Twitter detected abnormal activity and immediately added an additional step for logging in
+  - Additionally the functionality of clicking the post button never worked properly.
+I had to manually pressure the Post button to get the Tweet to Post.
+If I had more time for this project I would try some additional ways of finding the Post Button element to make sure it was fully functional and automated.

 ### 4. Final Project - Automated Twitter Complaint Bot